KianCandelario/Frontend-Mentor-Projects/Newbie/Interactive-Rating/README.md

 ### Useful resources

 - [Conditional Rendering YT Tutorial](https://www.youtube.com/watch?v=4oCVDkb_EIs&t=296s) - This video helped me to understand the concept of conditional rendering in React.
-I'd recommend it to anyone who wants to use it and still learning the concept.
+I'd recommend it to anyone who wants to use it but still learning the concept.
 - [Passing Props in React using Typescript](https://dev.to/mconner89/passing-props-in-react-using-typescript-20lm) - This helped me understand how to use 'type' in Typescript when passing props in React.

 ## Author